SiddharthaHaldar/ruok-service-autochecker/docs/scanners.md

 ### Has `Security.md`

-A best practice with any open source code repository is to provide instructions via a `Security.md` file at the project root for how security vulnerabilities should be reported (see [GitHub's code security documentation](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository) for more information).
+A best practice with any open source code repository is to provide instructions via a `Security` file at the project root for how security vulnerabilities should be reported (see [GitHub's code security documentation](https://docs.github.com/en/code-security/getting-started/adding-a-security-policy-to-your-repository) for more information).
 This check verifies whether a repository contains a `Security` file.

 **Remediation**